cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 .. _openssh-keygen:

 The easiest way to generate a key pairs using ssh is by using ``ssh-keygen``.
-This util request to to provide the path where to store the key pair and a passphrase required when using your key pairs.
+This util requests to you to provide the path where to store the key pair and a passphrase required when using your key pairs.
 You could reply with no arguments (simply press ``enter`` key) to leave the default options::